The Grief Prophecy is the

 yet the style had yet to evolve to what is found on the full-length.

-the other songs, not being far removed from the L.P. recordings.
-The pace seems slightly faster, and the vocals are different.
+is like the other songs, not being far removed from the L.P. recordings.
+The pace seems slightly faster, and the vocals are

-Even with these different vocals, the Black Metal feeling is dominant.
-About midway through the song, there are several screams
+different.
+Even with these different vocals, the black metal feeling is dominant.
+About midway through the song, there are

-is a brief acoustic interlude.
+which is a brief acoustic interlude.
 This is followed by "The Call of the Mist", taken from The Grief Prophecy demo.
-Sadly,

-this is the only song on this compilation that is taken from that demo.
-This really feels like Soulside Journey or
+Sadly, this is the only song on this compilation that is taken from that demo.
+This really feels like Soulside Journey

-Sumerian Cry, in certain ways.
-Yet, for all the Death Metal production, this remains in the realm of Black Metal.
+or Sumerian Cry, in certain ways.
+Yet, for all the death metal production, this remains in the realm of black metal.

 The heavy doom riffs dominate much of the song, but there are fast tremolo melodies to be found, along with a truly trance-inducing

 passage.
 However, that's not the reason for this belonging to black metal.
 This is found in the lyrics.